rgederin/java-functional/README.md

 # Core information about functional programming
 In this repo I collected several useful terms, examples, approaches and other things which are related to functional programming.
 Actually these are main building blocs and principles in functional programming.

+All information here collected from different sources.
+Also I implemented several code examples with functional approach.

 ## Essentials of functional programming

 ![Essentials](https://github.com/rgederin/java-functional/blob/master/img/essensial.png)